 Primary Glaucoma

-This type of glaucoma in cats is considered rare as it’s caused by hereditary factors and structural abnormalities within the eye’s drainage system.
+This type of glaucoma is considered rare, which often happens due to inherited factors and structural abnormalities of the eye’s structure, particularly the drainage system.

 Secondary Glaucoma